octoherd/cli/README.md

 ## Usage

 ```
-Usage: octoherd run [options] [script] [repos...]
+Usage: octoherd run -S path/to/script.js [options]

-Positionals:
-  script  Path to *.js script.
-Must be an ES Module.
-  repos   One or multiple arrays in the form of 'repo-owner/repo-name'.
-          'repo-owner/*' will find all repositories for one owner. '*' will find
-          all repositories the user has access to          [array] [default: []]

 Options:
       --help                      Show help                                            [boolean]
-  --version                   Show version number                      [boolean]
+  -S, --octoherd-script           Path to *.js script.
+Must be an ES Module. [string] [required]
-  --octoherd-token            Requires the "public_repo" scope for public
+  -T, --octoherd-token            Requires the "public_repo" scope for public repositories, "rep
-                              repositories, "repo" scope for private
+                                  o" scope for private repositories.
+Creates an OAuth token if n
-                              repositories.                  [string] [required]
+                                  ot set.                                               [string]
+  -R, --octoherd-repos            One or multiple repositories in the form of 'repo-owner/repo-n
+                                  ame'. 'repo-owner/*' will find all repositories for one owner.
+                                   '*' will find all repositories the user has access to.
+Will p
+                                  rompt for repositories if not set.                     [array]
       --octoherd-cache            Cache responses for debugging.
-Creates a ./cache
+Creates a ./cache folder if fla
-                              folder if flag is set.
-Override by passing custom
+                                  g is set.
+Override by passing custom path             [string]
-                              path                                      [string]
       --octoherd-debug            Show debug logs                     [boolean] [default: false]
       --octoherd-bypass-confirms  Bypass prompts to confirm mutating requests
                                                                       [boolean] [default: false]
+      --version                   Show version number                                  [boolean]

 Examples:
+  octoherd run -S path/to/script.js                 Minimal usage example
+  octoherd run -S path/to/script.js -T $TOKEN  -R   Pass token and repos as CLI flags
+  octoherd/cli
+  octoherd run -S path/to/script.js -T $TOKEN  -R   Avoid prompts for token and repos
+  octoherd/cli
-  octoherd run --octoherd-token $TOKEN path/to/script.js octoherd/cli
+  octoherd run -S path/to/script.js -T $TOKEN  -R   Avoid any prompts
+  octoherd/cli --octoherd-bypass-confirms
 ```

 The `script` must export a `script` function which takes three parameters: